Home Bookmakers Tips Bonuses

 To make the England World Cup squad odds

-Below you'll find a full breakdown of the England squad latest odds, covering every position.
-These markets offer a clear snapshot of who is leading the way and who is on the fringes.
+Below you'll find a full breakdown of the England squad's latest odds, covering every position.
+These markets offer a snapshot of who is leading the way and who is on the fringes.

 Goalkeepers

 The goalkeeper market tells a pretty clear story.
-Pickford is at 1.03, with Tuchel showing no real signs of moving away from his long-time No.1.
+Pickford is at 1.02, with Tuchel showing no real signs of moving away from his long-time No.1.
 Dean Henderson is next in line as the trusted deputy.
-Nick Pope and Aaron Ramsdale sit further back, and both will need something special to change the current order.
+James Trafford sits third.

 Player Odds